commaai/openpilot-apks/README.md

 offroad is the interactive UI displayed while your car is off.
 Its main features are device setup, comma account pairing, and settings management.

-## frame

-frame contains the sidebar and manages the background color behind openpilot UI.

-## black

-black draws a box behind the openpilot `ui.c` while driving.

 ## Shared Dependencies

 Ubuntu 16.04: